 Dumping dirt near his door

-As we know, Mark Twain is also a popular for writing limericks.
-Here he has used a funny and whimsical limerick poem, with a concluding punch line.
+As we know, Mark Twain is also popular for writing limericks.
+Here, he has used a funny and whimsical limerick poem, with a concluding punch line.

 Function of Limerick

-The poets use limericks as literary or poetic forms to convey and create funny and humorous images.
+Poets use limericks as literary or poetic forms to convey and create funny and humorous images.
 The purpose of using this form is to replace everyday expression with unusual alternative to express emotion and a particular mood by adding eccentricity and weirdness.
-We can find its usage in literature to describe humor or light subject matter, containing first four lines creating jokes and ending on a punch line.
+We can find its usage in literature to describe humor or light subject matter, as the first four lines create a joke, and it ends on a punch line.
 It also is used frequently in nursery rhymes to make kids love reading.